Atmospheric circular wooden table with candles and wine glasses

 1. Tillingham Winery, East Sussex

-English wine harks back to Roman times and there are over 700 vineyards dotted around the country today.
-It has suffered an image problem over the years, but a new wave of exciting winemakers has emerged.
-Leading the pack is Ben Walgate of Tillingham Wines, Rye, Sussex.
+English wine harks back to Roman times and there are over 700 UK vineyards still standing today.
+It has suffered an image problem over the years, but a new wave of exciting winemakers has emerged, and leading the pack is Ben Walgate of Tillingham Wines, Rye, Sussex.

 The winery has 70 acres of vines, an impressive visitor centre, restaurant, pizzeria and an eleven-room hotel.
-His range of fresh-tasting, acid-forward organic wine (white, red, rose, orange) is aged in qvevri (clay urns from Georgia) used to ferment grapes, skins on, without the addition of any extra yeast.
-The process is 8,000 years-old.
+His range of fresh-tasting, acid-forward organic wine (white, red, rose, orange) is aged in qvevri (clay urns from Georgia) used to ferment grapes, skins on, without the addition of any extra yeast, a process dating back 8,000 years.

 Tillingham.com